pivotal/docs-tas-adapter/logging-and-metrics.md

-# System Logging and Metrics
+# System logging and metrics

 This topic provides guidance on accessing system component logs and metrics.